Hemophagocytic lymphohistiocytosis: Griscelli syndrome

 A major differential diagnosis of HLH is Griscelli syndrome (type 2).
 This is a rare autosomal recessive disorder characterized by partial albinism, hepatosplenomegaly, pancytopenia, hepatitis, immunologic abnormalities, and lymphohistiocytosis.
 Most cases have been diagnosed between 4 months and 7 years of age, with a mean age of about 17 months.

 Three types of Griscelli syndrome are recognised: type 1 has neurologic symptoms and mutations in MYO5A.
-Prognosis depends on the severity of neurologic manifestations.
+The prognosis depends on the severity of neurologic manifestations.
 Type 2 has mutations in RAB27A and haemophagocytic syndrome, with abnormal T-cell and macrophage activation.
 This type has a grave prognosis if untreated.
 Type 3 has mutations in melanophilin and is characterized by partial albinism.
 This type does not pose a threat to those so affected.

 Treatment

 HLH is a description of an immunophysiologic state in time.
 It can be dangerous to infer a genetic impairment of granule-mediated cytotoxicity in patients, especially older children and adults, who meet any of the various criteria for HLH.
 Thus, like shock, one must simultaneously manage both the acute physiologic changes associated with HLH (like systemic inflammation, DIC, hepatitis, etc.) and look deeply for various underlying contributors.

 The International Histiocyte Society has collected the published consensus management documents for the many contexts in which HLH occurs and they host full-text versions.

 Most patients who meet HLH criteria will have secondary cases.
 Treatment for these patients should focus on the underlying contributors.
 Additionally, treatment of the inflammation of HLH itself is often required.

 While optimal treatment of HLH is still being debated, current treatment regimes usually involve high dose corticosteroids, etoposide and cyclosporin.
 Intravenous immunoglobulin is also used.
 Methotrexate and vincristine have also been used.
-Other medications include cytokine targeted therapy.
+However, for secondary HLH, evidence suggests that the benefit of etoposide-based therapy is limited, as it may mask or delay diagnosis of the underlying contributors and increase risk of toxicity.
+Cytokine targeted therapy, which is less toxic, could be a more rational approach to treat inflammation while not interfering with the identification of underlying causes of secondary HLH.

 On 20 November 2018, the FDA approved the anti-IFN-gamma monoclonal antibody emapalumab (proprietary name Gamifant) for the treatment of pediatric and adult primary HLH.

 In October 2021 NHS England published Clinical Commissioning Policy: Anakinra for Haemophagocytic Lymphohistiocytosis (HLH) for adults and children in all ages, allowing Anakinra (a modified recombinant interleukin 1 receptor antagonist) to be used in the treatment of HLH.